AlanCoding/ansible-runner/docs/execution_environments.rst

 Using Runner with Execution Environmnets
 ========================================

-**Execution Environments** are meant to be a consistent, reproducable, portable, and sharable method to run Ansible Automation jobs in the exact same way on your laptop as they are executed in `Ansible AWX <https://github.com/ansible/awx/`_.
+**Execution Environments** are meant to be a consistent, reproducible, portable, and sharable method to run Ansible Automation jobs in the exact same way on your laptop as they are executed in `Ansible AWX <https://github.com/ansible/awx/`_.
 This aids in the development of automation jobs and Ansible Content that is